A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Experiments

 \subsection{Ablation Study}

+\textbf{Effects on different Penalty Coefficient $\gamma$.} To evaluate the specific impact of different penalty coefficients $\gamma$ on model performance, we conducted the experiments with several different $\gamma$ and the final results are shown in Table \ref{table_ablation_gamma}.
+The results show that the choice of $\gamma$ significantly influences the model's performance on all tasks, different optimal $\gamma$ for different tasks, and our UniDB achieves the best performance in almost all metrics.
+Particularly in super-resolution tasks, we focus more on the significantly better perceptual scores (LPIPS and FID) \cite{IR-SDE}, demonstrating that UniDB ensures to capture more intricate image details and features as shown in Figure \ref{fig_main_experiment}.
+It is worth noting that when $\gamma$ is set to $1\times10^7$, our model outperforms the baselines across multiple tasks.
+These findings underscore the importance of carefully tuning $\gamma$ to achieve the best performance for specific tasks.

-\textbf{UniDB++ with different orders.} To systematically assess the performance of different numerical orders of UniDB++ on image restoration tasks, we further conduct experiments to evaluate the high-order (2nd-order) UniDB++ against the first-order case.
-For second-order UniDB++, we report the better results from the singlestep and multistep methods at the same NFEs.
-As demonstrated in Table \ref{ablation_high_order}, the second-order UniDB++ performs better with large NFEs ($\geq 50$), whereas the first-order UniDB++ delivers superior results with small NFEs ($\leq 20$).
+\textbf{Effects on different order solvers.} To systematically assess the performance of different numerical orders of UniDB++, we further conducted experiments on three image restoration tasks to evaluate the high-order (2nd) UniDB++ against the first-order case.
+For second-order UniDB++, we report the better results from the singlestep and multistep methods at the same NFEs for fair comparison on inference time.
+As demonstrated in Table \ref{table_ablation_high_order}, the second-order UniDB++ performs better with large NFEs ($\geq 50$), whereas the first-order UniDB++ delivers superior results with small NFEs ($\leq 20$).

-\textbf{UniDB++ with SDE-Corrector.} We also conduct experiments on UniDB++ with or without the SDE-Corrector proposed in Section \ref{section_corrector}.
-As demonstrated in Figure \ref{fig_unidb_corrector_fid}, UniDB++ equipped with SDE-Corrector exhibits superior perceptual quality compared to the standalone UniDB++ at low NFEs (5 $\leq$ NFE $\leq$ 8).
-The corrected version achieves lower FID scores in three image restoration tasks and better visual coherence in Figure \ref{UniDB++main} and Figure \ref{figure_ablation_raindrop}, indicating that the SDE-Corrector enhances structural consistency and reduces artifacts.
+\textbf{Effects on SDE-Corrector.} We also conducted experiments on UniDB++ with or without the SDE-Corrector proposed in Section \ref{section_corrector}.
+As demonstrated in Figure \ref{figure_ablation_corrector}, UniDB++ equipped with SDE-Corrector exhibits superior perceptual quality compared to the standalone UniDB++ at low NFEs (5 $\leq$ NFE $\leq$ 8), especially in details like alphabets, signs and words.
+The corrected version of UniDB++ achieves lower FID scores in three image restoration tasks and better visual coherence in Figure \ref{figure_ablation_corrector}, indicating that the SDE-Corrector further enhances structural consistency and reduces artifacts.